KDS-KDS/DraftySecretDoors/README.md

 First release may not account for all doors.
 But it should.
 Please report any bugs!

-To Install: Drop the draftysecretdoors.dfmod into your Daggerfall Unity\Daggerfall Unity_Data\StreamingAssets\Mods folder.
+To Install: Open the zip file and open the folder with you operating systems name, then drop the draftysecretdoors.dfmod into your Daggerfall Unity\Daggerfall Unity_Data\StreamingAssets\Mods folder.
 It's a breeze!